Pearson-Higher-Ed/alerts/README.md

 For text inherent to the component (e.g. button text or input placeholder), add JSON translations for each supported locale to the translations folder.

-Ensure the component's configuration accepts a `locale` parameter.
+Retain the `locale` configuration parameter.

 #### Publish to Pearson Public Registry

 Do not manually version or tag your project.
-Instead, when you are ready to publish an update to npm, manually invoke the release script.
+Instead, when you are ready to publish an update to npm, manually invoke the release script in the master branch.
 It handles all of that and invokes CI publishing to npm on behalf of the pearson-ux npm account.

+Additionally, there is no need to manually maintain a change log - if you follow the [commitizen](https://commitizen.github.io/cz-cli/) conventions for commit messages, a change log will automatically be generated correctly during the release process.

     npm run release